Alex Szalay: Awards and distinctions

 In 1990, Szalay was elected to the Hungarian Academy of Sciences as a Corresponding Member and awarded the E.W.
 Fullam Prize of the Dudley Observatory.
 The following year, he received Hungary's Széchenyi Prize, which recognizes “those who have made an outstanding contribution to academic life in Hungary.”
 Szalay was recognized in particular for his “discovery of the large scale (400 million light years) distribution pattern of galaxies.”
 In 2003, he was elected as a Fellow of the American Academy of Arts and Sciences.
 In 2004, he received an Alexander Von Humboldt Research Award in Physical Sciences.
 In 2007, Szalay received the Jim Gray eScience Award in recognition for his “foundational contributions to interdisciplinary advances in the field of astronomy and groundbreaking work with Jim Gray.”
-The IEEE Computer Society awarded Szalay with the 2015 Sidney Fernbach Award for "his outstanding contributions to the development of data-intensive computing systems and on the application of such systems in many scientific areas including astrophysics, turbulence, and genomics.”
+The IEEE Computer Society awarded Szalay with the 2015 Sidney Fernbach Award for "his outstanding contributions to the development of data-intensive computing systems and on the application of such systems in many scientific areas including astrophysics, turbulence, and genomics.”.
+In 2023 he has been elected to the National Academy of Sciences.
+In 2024, he became a Fellow of the ACM.